The Future of Selective Service

 She also edited The Routledge Handbook on Gender, War, and the U.S. Military (2017) and is co-editor (with Richard Fogarty) of the University of Nebraska Press’s book series “Studies in War, Society, and the Military.”
 She co-edited the forthcoming collection Managing Sex in the U.S. Military (University of Nebraska Press) and is writing a new book called “Drafting Women.”

 For the last fifteen years, Lawrence Wilkerson was the Distinguished Visiting Professor of Government and Public Policy at the College of William and Mary in Williamsburg, Virginia.
 In December 2020 he retired from that position.
 Before his professorship he was chief of staff to secretary of state Colin Powell at the U.S. Department of State.
-He served 31 years in the US Army.
+He served 31 years in the US Army retiring with the rank of Colonel.
 His final military assignments were Special Assistant to then-chairman of the US Joint Chiefs of Staff General Colin Powell and, later, Deputy Director and Director of the U.S. Marine Corps War College at Quantico, Virginia.
 Today he is a Senior Fellow at the Eisenhower Media Network, senior nonresident fellow at the Quincy Institute for Responsible Statecraft, and co-founder with Major General Dennis Laich (Ret)) of the All-Volunteer Force Forum.

 Moderator John McAuliff is the executive director of the Fund for Reconciliation and Development and coordinator of the Vietnam Peace Commemoration Committee.
 As a student at Carleton College, he organized support for the Student Nonviolent Coordinating Committee and participation in the Mississippi Summer Project of 1964.
 After serving in the Peace Corps in Peru, he became the first President of the Committee of Returned Volunteers, leading its participation in the Vietnam anti-war movement, including the demonstration at the Chicago Democratic Convention.
 He represented CRV in national anti-war coalitions and the U.S coalition at international conferences in Sweden.
 For ten years he directed the Indochina Program in the Peace Education Division of the American Friends Service Committee, traveling on its behalf to Hanoi with a delegation from the Indochina Peace Campaign that arrived on April 30, 1975, the last day of the war.
 In 1985 he founded the Fund for Reconciliation and Development to continue his AFSC work for normalization of relations with Vietnam, Laos and Cambodia.
 After that was accomplished in 2005, he refocused most of his work on a similar goal with Cuba.
 He was "detained" at the March on the Pentagon and the Mayday civil disobedience action and while demonstrating against George Wallace during his Presidential campaign in New York.